 |(Optional) Allows a PWA to include more web pages within the scope of the web application.
 It consists of a JSON dictionary containing extension URLs or wildcard patterns.
 This feature is currently being standardized as Scope Extensions for Web Apps.|

 Bubblewrap is an open source set of libraries and a command line tool (CLI) for Node.js.
 Bubblewrap is developed by the Google Chrome team, to help developers generate, build, and sign an Android project that launches your PWA as a Trusted Web Activity (TWA).

 Meta Quest Browser currently doesn't fully support TWA, but starting from version 1.18.0, Bubblewrap supports packaging PWAs for Meta Quest devices.

-It can generate universal APKs that open a TWA on regular Android devices and Meta Quest Browser on Meta Quest devices, so the APK can be published to the Google Play Store and the Meta Quest Store.
+It can generate universal APK files that open a TWA on regular Android devices and the Meta Quest Browser on Meta Quest devices.

 Assuming you have Node.js installed, Bubblewrap CLI can be installed with the following command: